Michigan GOP Rep. Meijer loses reelection after Trump vote

 Meijer was defeated in a primary Tuesday by Trump-endorsed John Gibbs, a businessman and missionary who served in the Trump administration under Housing and Urban Development Secretary Ben Carson.

 Two Republicans in Washington state who incurred Trump's wrath by voting for impeachment also went before voters.
 Races involving Reps.
-Jaime Herrera Beutler and Dan Newhouse were too early to call by Wednesday morning.
+Jaime Herrera Beutler and Dan Newhouse were too early to call Wednesday.

 Trump vowed revenge against the 10 who crossed party lines on the impeachment vote, and he endorsed party challengers to them in the midterm elections.